An Insider Guide to Study in Argentina for International Students

 Sometimes extending your exchange semester for an additional 6 months is possible.
 However, it all depends on what you can agree with your home university and the host university in Argentina.

-Study a Full University Degree in Argentina
+Study for a Full University Degree in Argentina

 Argentina is an attractive destination for those looking to further their education by studying a full university degree abroad.